 Gateway also has an agreement with Thomas More College

 in nearby Crestview Hills that guarantees enrollment for students with a Gateway associate degree, as well as a scholarship worth $10,000-$14,000 a year, depending on academic achievement.

 “It’s a very positive opportunity,” Rosenberg says.
 “One of the things that helps students on their path is having a plan.
 It takes a lot of pressure off, and having an attainable goal makes them less nervous.
 Navigating campus winds up being a bigger challenge than being able to do junior- and senior-level college work.
 The students are ready for that.”

 University preparedness has also been the name of the game for new matriculation agreements in Ohio.
 When the Ohio legislature mandated the move from quarters to semesters for all public institutions in 2012, Cincinnati State Technical and Community College

 and the University of Cincinnati

-In October, shortly after the Gateway2NKU agreement, UC and Cincinnati State signed their own articulation agreement establishing a well-defined institutional connection with more than 100 courses, and guaranteeing UC admission for any Cincinnati State graduate with at least a 2.0 GPA.
+In October, shortly after the Gateway2NKU agreement, UC and Cincinnati State signed their own matriculation agreement establishing a well-defined institutional connection with more than 100 courses and guaranteeing UC admission for any Cincinnati State graduate with at least a 2.0 GPA.